TD Bank mortgage review

 - Low down payment programs.
 Outside of government-backed loans, TD Bank offers HomeReady and TD Right Step Mortgage to help you get the loan you need with as little as 3% down.

 - Guides and resources.
-TD Bank offers an almost overwhelming amount of information on its site for potential homebuyers and homeowners who are looking to take out a loan.
+TD Bank offers an almost overwhelming amount of information on its site for potential homebuyers and homeowners looking to take out a loan.

 - East Coast only.
 If you live outside of the TD Bank service footprint, you’re out of luck.

 - Online customer service limited.
-Contacting TD Bank via Facebook or Twitter DM will likely land you with a link to a page you’ve already seen and a suggestion to call in, rather than an actual answer.
+Contacting this bank through its social media platforms will likely land you with a link to a page you’ve already seen and a suggestion to call in rather than an actual answer.